 You may like to bake cakes at home for us to sell, or you may be more suited to volunteering on a more regular weekly basis in the office… maybe even all of the above!

 The ways in which you can get involved are endless and there is always something to suit the amount of time volunteers can offer – so if you are interested why not give us a ring or drop us an email and who knows what you will end up doing!

 Get Mucky! – What happens on a volunteer working weekend?

 Our famous volunteer working weekends take place on selected weekends over the year (see the events page for details of those coming up) and they focus on outdoor work, where you get to help us with conservation, wildlife and access focused projects.

-These weekends are great fun and everyone always leaves with a real sense of fulfillment from what they have helped us to achieve.
+These weekends are great fun and everyone always leaves with a real sense of fulfilment from what they have helped us to achieve.
 We will match the jobs to you, assign you to a group and give you all the instruction you need from one of our fantastic Fordhall leaders.
-Then you set off and get your hands mucky!
+Then you set off and get mucky!

 Past jobs have included building a boardwalk, putting in steps, planting wild flowers, building an otter holt, building bridges, planting fruit trees, scrub clearance and hedge laying.
 You will never be bored!

-On these weekends you can stay in our Porta Cabins, camp or we can provide you with local B&B information.
-These weekends are FREE but we do ask for a donation towards all the yummy organic food we cook you over the weekend…….no one ever leaves hungry!
+On these weekends you can stay in our beautiful Straw Lodge, camp or we can provide you with local B&B information.
+These weekends are free but we do ask for a donation towards all the yummy organic food we cook you over the weekend… no one ever leaves hungry!